-Public speaking is intended to assist older, (14 years and older) more experienced members further develop confidence and skill in speaking before an audience.
+Sr. Public Speaking Public speaking is intended to assist older, (14 years and older) more experienced members further develop confidence and skill in speaking before an audience.
 Talks are original.
 Visuals may be used.
 One or two note cards are suggested.
 Outlines should be provided for each judge.
 Suggested maximum time limit is 15 minutes.
 Each county may enter 2 speeches from this section in the regional club day.
 Jr. Project Talks Project talks are intended for 4-H'ers, 13 years of age and younger, to gain confidence in expressing themselves before an audience.
 They tell of their actual project experiences.
 Visuals may be used.
-Suggested maximum time limit is 7-8 year olds 3-4 minutes and 9-11 year olds 6-7 minutes.
-Each county may enter two (2) talks from this section in the regional club day.
+Suggested maximum time limit is 6-7 minutes.
+Each county may enter two (2) talks from each age group from this section in the regional club day.
 Demonstrations (Jr. and Sr. Divisions) Demonstrations involve doing or making something while giving an explanation.
 It uses actual items, supplies, equipment, people or animals while going through a process.
 There is usually a finished product to show.
 Illustrated Talks (Jr. and Sr. Divisions) Illustrated Talks is a presentation that tells how something is done.
 With an illustrated talk you show pictures, charts, models, equipment and other types of visual aids.
 The purpose is to teach the audience. including members their own equipment me of 10 minutes for individual or team presentations of members up to and 11 years of age.
 Seniors may have up to 15 minutes.
-Contestants provide and material.
-Each county may enter two Sr. division rated Talks and two Jr. Division Demonstration/Illustrated Talks from this al club day.
+Contestants provide t and material.
+Each county may enter two Sr. division trated Talks and two Jr. Division Demonstration/Illustrated Talks from this hal club day.
 Reading (Jr. and Sr. Divisions) Reading, this may be a musical, dramatic, interpretive, humorous or other type of reading.
 The presentation should be one that can be done in 10 minutes or less.
 Each county may enter two Sr. Division and two Jr. Division from this section at the regional 4-H day.
 Readings need not be memorized.
-All participants must have one original of their piece(s) to be given to the judges for them to view while judging. - other type of reading.
-The presentation should be one that can be done in 10 minutes or less.
-Each county may enter two Sr. Division and two Jr. Division from this section at the regional 4-H day.
-Readings need not be memorized.
-All participants must have one original of their
+All participants must have one original of their piece(s) to be given to the judges for them to view while judging.
+Show and Tell (1st or 2 nd year) Show and tell is intended for 4-H'ers that are first or second year members, to have a non-competitive public presentation experience.
+The presentation does not have to be related to a 4-H project experience.
+Suggested maximum time limit is 5 minutes.
+Each participant will receive a participation ribbon.
+There is no regional 4-H day division.
+Extemporaneous Extemporaneous is intended for older members that would like to display their spontaneous speaking skills.
+Each participant will draw two topics and select one for his/her 3-5 minute presentation.
+A 15-minute preparation time will be given after the topics are drawn.
+Notes may be made on the card containing the topic.
+Each county may enter two from this section in regional 4-H club day.